-It all started when Marco Van Basten got himself booked in the 2nd minute, and all hell broke loose afterwards, as Portugal’s legendary winger Luis Figo only got a yellow card for a headbutt, which is an automatic red card under the FIFA rules.
+It all started when Marco Van Basten got himself booked in the 2nd minute, and all hell broke loose afterward, as Portugal’s legendary winger Luis Figo only got a yellow card for a headbutt, which is an automatic red card under FIFA rules.
 Portugal wound up winning the match 1-0.

 Luiz Felipe Scolari was later quoted approving Figo’s headbutt, saying, “Jesus Christ may be able to turn the other cheek but Luís Figo isn’t Jesus Christ!”

-FIFA President Sepp Blatter also said “Russian referee Valentin Ivanov should have given himself a yellow card for his poor performance during the match!”
+FIFA President Sepp Blatter also said, “Russian referee Valentin Ivanov should have given himself a yellow card for his poor performance during the match!”

 The Netherlands vs Portugal match was a classic encounter between two talented teams and is remembered by soccer fans all over the world for its thrilling moments and tense atmosphere.
 The match was a testament to the competitiveness and excitement of the World Cup and will be remembered for years to come.